WilsonHUNG-web/Linux_Kernel_Labs_IIS500500/README.md

 # Linux_kernel_labs
-Dedicated for Linux Kernel 2.6.39.4
+Dedicated for Linux Kernel 2.6.39.4 (CentOS 6)
 <br>
 ## I. ```mychrdev.c```
 This linux kernel function creates a character storage device at ```/dev/mychrdev``` which stores 100kB characters, i.e. 100 ```char```, plus a null char ```\0``` at the end.
 Excessive characters in ```echo``` will be omitted.